Centre-right MEPs want transparency vote to be secret

 Among them is Lithuanian centre-right MEP Antanas Guogo, who earned up to €792,000 on the side, followed by British UKIP MEP Nigel Farage with €420,000.

-The far-right tops the charts for the German MEPs, with both Jorg Hubert Meuthen and Marcus Pretzel of the AfD pulling in the highest incomes.
+The far-right tops the charts for the German MEPs, with both Jorg Hubert Meuthen and Marcus Pretzel pulling in the highest incomes.